lancer73/rms_container/README.md

 *NOTE:* The current pre-built image is only for ARM64 (Raspberry Pi 4/5).
 You can rebuild the image yoursef by issuing a ``podman build . -t rms:latest`` and modify the docker-compose.yml file accordingly.

+*NOTE:* While the container works fine on a Raspberry 5, there is something not right on the Raspberry 4.
+It looks like it is working, but the fram drop rate from the camera feed varies between 10 and 50%.

 ### Introduction

 There are several good ways to get a Global Meteor Network RMS camera running.
 Those are documented at https://globalmeteornetwork.org/wiki/index.php?title=Advanced_RMS_installations_and_Multi-camera_support